1675–1676 Malta plague epidemic: Containment measures

 Some people disputed the cause of the disease, and the doctor Giuseppe del Cosso insisted that it was not plague but a malignant pricking disease.
 Many went about their daily lives as usual, and this is believed to be a factor which resulted in such a high death toll.
 It was only after various European physicians gave their opinions that it was plague that strict containment measures were enforced, but by then it was too late.
 People were forbidden to gather in churches and hotels and in outdoor public spaces, barricades were built and isolation hospitals were enlarged once again.
 The Order's fleet was anchored in open sea at night, and a temporary accommodation was built at Marsamxett for patients.
 The deceased were buried in mass graves at designated locations.

 On 27 April, Grand Master Cotoner and the Council of the Order requested assistance from abroad to help deal with the epidemic.
 Surgeons and doctors from Naples and Marseille arrived on Malta within a month, either as volunteers or under paid contracts.
 Confirmed and suspected cases at Fort Saint Elmo were transferred to the Isolotto, and a general curfew was proclaimed on 25 May.
 Houses were disinfected by profumatori.

 Grand Master Cotoner pledged to support the victims of the disease, and he gave alms to the needy.
 He also visited both the urban and the rural areas which were affected by the plague.

 By mid-April, the Capitano della Verga of Mdina had closed the city and successfully managed to prevent the epidemic from reaching its population.
 Travel to Gozo was discouraged, and the disease did not spread there.

 End of the epidemic

 On 14 June, it was concluded that there were enough medical supplies on Malta, and the restrictions placed on certain areas of Valletta were lifted two days later.
 The plague lasted for eight months, and it receded in August.
 The last death occurred on 30 August at Ħax-Xluq near Siġġiewi.
 On 24 September 1676, the end of the epidemic was celebrated with the clearing of barricades, firing of guns, ringing of bells and processions.

-Transmission and symptoms

-Plague is caused by microbes in rats, which spread to humans through infected fleas from the rats.
-Fleas can also carry the disease between people.
-The epidemic mainly consisted of bubonic plague, but some cases were also pneumonic or septicemic.
-The symptoms included fever, headaches and buboes.